cloudfoundry-community/splunk-firehose-nozzle/README.md

     ```

 #### Dump application info to boltdb ####
-If in production there are lots of PCF applications(say tens of thousands) and if the user would like to enrich
+If in production there are lots of CF applications(say tens of thousands) and if the user would like to enrich
-application logs by including application meta data,querying all application metadata information from PCF may take some time.
+application logs by including application meta data,querying all application metadata information from CF may take some time.
 For example if we include, add app name, space ID, space name, org ID and org name to the events.
 If there are multiple instances of Spunk nozzle deployed the situation will be even worse, since each of the Splunk nozzle(s) will query all applications meta data and
 cache the meta data information to the local boltdb file.
-These queries will introduce load to the PCF system and could potentially take a long time to finish.
+These queries will introduce load to the CF system and could potentially take a long time to finish.
 Users can run this tool to generate a copy of all application meta data and copy this to each Splunk nozzle deployment.
 Each Splunk nozzle can pick up the cache copy and update the cache file incrementally afterwards.

 Example of how to run the dump application info tool: